Wall Street Breakfast: Fleeing The City

 What else is happening...

-Boeing (NYSE:BA) widens 787 Dreamliner inspections after finding more defects.
+Boeing (BA) widens 787 Dreamliner inspections after finding more defects.

 Climate action...
-Exxon (NYSE:XOM) ramps up emission reduction plans.
+Exxon (XOM) ramps up emission reduction plans.

-Only first 2 seasons of 'The Office' will be free on Peacock (NASDAQ:CMCSA).
+Only first 2 seasons of 'The Office' will be free on Peacock (CMCSA).

 Google (GOOG, GOOGL) stock holds firm despite big outages.

-Amazon-owned (NASDAQ:AMZN) Zoox unveils fully autonomous electric vehicle.
+Amazon-owned (AMZN) Zoox unveils fully autonomous electric vehicle.

-Peloton (NASDAQ:PTON) faces lawsuit over spinning innovations.
+Peloton (PTON) faces lawsuit over spinning innovations.

 Today's Markets